 *Due to limited member eligibility, USAA is not considered rank eligible.

 AM Best gives USAA an A++ (Superior) rating.
 USAA is also included in the 2020 J.D.
-Power studis and receives high scores, but the provider does not officially qualify for ranking because it only offers insurance products to members of the U.S. Military, veterans and their spouses and children.
+Power studies and receives high scores, but the provider does not officially qualify for ranking because it only offers insurance products to members of the U.S. Military, veterans and their spouses and children.
 USAA offers members a wide range of insurance products such as auto loans, checking and savings accounts, home mortgages and retirement plans.
+Military uniforms are covered by every policy and you could get a discount for insuring a vehicle while on deployment.

 USAA designs its insurance products to fit the unique needs of military families, including those on deployment.
 Additionally, USAA’s optional coverages include car replacement assistance, which increases the claims settlement of a totaled automobile by 20% of its actual cash value.

-Allstate ranked first in Florida and second in the Southwest region in the 2020 J.D.
+Allstate ranked second in Florida in the 2021 J.D.
 Power Auto Insurance Study.
 AM Best gives the carrier an A+ (Superior) financial strength rating.
 Allstate continues to operate local offices, with more than 20 agents in Colorado Springs.
 The ability to call on a personal agent comes in handy when you need to file a claim or buy more insurance.

-Allstate extends loads of discounts for buying multiple policies, safe driving and vehicle safety and security features.
-Allstate’s Drivewise usage-based insurance program can help you save even more money by monitoring your driving habits.
+Allstate has various add-ons available, from rideshare coverage to insurance for high-end luxury vehicles, in addition to discounts for buying multiple policies, safe driving and vehicle safety and security features.
+Allstate’s Drivewise usage-based insurance program could help you save even more money by monitoring your driving habits.
 If you drive safely, you could earn cash back at the end of the policy period.
 Drivewise users can also earn points in the Allstate Rewards program, which can be redeemed for gift cards and other perks.

 Cheapest car insurance in Colorado Springs

-Among the most popular carriers, Auto-Owners, Farmers, Geico, State Farm and USAA offer the lowest average annual car insurance premiums in Colorado Springs.
+Among the most popular carriers, Auto-Owners, Farmers, Geico, State Farm and USAA offer the lowest average cost of car insurance in Colorado Springs.
 The national average auto insurance premium is $565 per year for minimum coverage and $1,674 per year for full coverage, compared to the Colorado state average of $518 per year for minimum coverage and $2,016 per year for full coverage.
-Geico and USAA offer Colorado Springs drivers lower minimum and full coverage premiums than both state and national averages.
+Geico and USAA offer Colorado Springs drivers lower minimum and full coverage premiums than both state and national averages, though USAA is exclusive to military families and Geico’s full coverage may not be the most comprehensive.

 |Insurance Company||Average Annual Premium for Minimum Coverage||Average Annual Premium for Full Coverage|